 - this pertains to wage, salary, and benefits package as well.
 If they're too driven by money or benefits the they can easily lose sight of the work or life in general (it's also tells you something about the organisational mentality.
 Certain companies know outright that realistically what they offer isn't that much different from others in the marketplace and this is their only method of luring candidates.
 Moreover, over the long term this particular culture doesn't really stay that way.
 Good examples of this are Macquarie Bank which used have a reputation of being a 'Millionaire's Factory' and Google which used to have a reputation for their 20% project program and gourmet food but both have basically 'cut back' now...).
 The ideal situation is to find those who are motivated to roughly the same point that you are (work/life balance is really a misnomer because certain people see their job as a hobby, others hate their job, others prefer genuine balance, etc...), motivated by roughly the same things, working on something that you're interested in, where people are paid well (and in a way that makes sense), are competent, are respectful of one another, etc...
 People can try to 'assimilate' with one another but in reality it doesn't really make everyone happy?

 - one other thing to note about any potential wage, salary, and benefits package are the offsets.
 For instance, if you look up about life in Silicon Valley, London, Sydney, Tokyo, Rome, Paris, Beijing, Shanghai, New York, etc... you'll realise that things balance out.
 A good example of this is the cost of living versus what you earn.
-In many cases you can often struggle to make ends meet (doesn't matter what the occupation and field or work unless you are at the extreme upper end.
-To genuinely have savings you'll need to curb your lifestyle somewhat in a lot of cases)
+In many cases you can often struggle to make ends meet (doesn't matter what the occupation and field or work is unless you are at the extreme upper end.
+To genuinely have savings you'll need to curb your lifestyle somewhat in a lot of cases.
+A good example of this was the Google engineer who decided to live in the company car park to help save up for a home)

 - the next best thing is to find people who fulfill as many of the above criteria as possible but are flexible and accept one another as they are...